Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Discussion

 \subsection{Overlooked research topics for user-focused training data attribution}

-This work adds to a collection of human-centred explainable AI (HCXAI) works calling to centre XAI research around the user (e.g.,~\cite{brennen2020what, kaur2020interpreting, rutjes2019considerations, ehsan2024who, mei2023users, lin2024efficient}).
-By focusing on TDA explanations specifically, we identify several research areas that are necessary to study to advance TDA research towards a focus on users.
+This work adds to a collection of human-centred explainable AI (HCXAI) works calling to centre XAI research around users (e.g.,~\cite{brennen2020what, kaur2020interpreting, rutjes2019considerations, ehsan2024who, mei2023users, lin2024efficient}).
+We focus particularly on model developer users, as they have agency over the dataset.
+By focusing on TDA explanations specifically for model developers, we identify several research areas that are necessary to study to advance TDA research towards a focus on developers.